DataIntellectTech/TorQ-Crypto/docs/data.md

 -    [Blue Helix](https://github.com/bhexopen/BHEX-OpenApi)

-Each feed collects level 2 order book data for its subscribed symbols at a set frequency and limited which is discussed here.
-After converting the JSON response to a kdb table the following standardisation occurs before the data is sent to the ticker plant:
+Each feed collects level 2 order book data for its subscribed symbols at a set frequency and limit which is discussed [here](configpage).
+After converting the JSON response to a KDB table the following standardisation occurs before the data is sent to the ticker plant:

--    Conversion of times to kdb timestamps
+-    Conversion of times to KDB timestamps
 -    Quotes arranged in order of best to worst
 -    Duplicated data will not be sent (i.e quotes that have not changed from last publish)